OfficeDev/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

-## About the Authors
+## About the Author
 <a name="xlAboutAuthor"> </a>

 Charles Williams founded Decision Models in 1996 to provide advanced consultancy, decision support solutions, and tools that are based on Microsoft Excel and relational databases.
-Charles is the author of FastExcel, the widely used Excel performance profiler and performance tool set, and co-author of Name Manager, the popular utility for managing defined names.
-For more information about Excel calculation performance and methods, memory usage, and VBA user-defined functions, visit the  [Decision Models Web site](http://www.decisionmodels.com/).
+Charles is the author of [FastExcel](http://www.decisionmodels.com/fastexcel.htm "FastExcel"), the widely used Excel performance profiler and performance tool set, and co-author of Name Manager, the popular utility for managing defined names.

-This technical article was produced in partnership with  [A23 Consulting](http://www.a23consulting.com/).

-Allison Bokone, Microsoft Corporation, is a programming writer in the Office team.

-Chad Rothschiller, Microsoft Corporation, is a program manager in the Office team.
+For more information about Excel calculation performance and methods, memory usage, and VBA user-defined functions, visit the  [Decision Models](http://www.decisionmodels.com/) website and the [FastExcel Blog](https://fastexcel.wordpress.com/ "FastExcel Blog").

 ## Additional Resources
 <a name="xlAdditionalRes"> </a>

-To learn more about Excel 2010, see the following resources:
+To learn more about Excel , see the following resources: